 - Optimize SaaS spending, accessibility, and functionality by identifying and modifying software updates and license holders.

-Alongside added spending control, vendor management grants you a top-down view of existing licenses and policies within your company.
+Alongside added spending control, vendor management grants you a top-down view of existing licenses and policies within your company and helps improve profitability.

 A business that spends effectively will also know how to manage existing software licenses and acquire new ones as they grow.

-Vendor management helps companies consider how many licenses they own at the time of a given purchase and compare it to how many they may need in the future.
+Vendor management helps companies consider how many licenses they own at the time of a given purchase and compare it to how many they may need in the future to meet business goals.
 This process is especially vital when a business is:

 - Evaluating a new vendor, particularly if it is offering a SaaS product